Prescription Drug Charges in Manassas

 As a result, Attorneys with Dischley Law will examine every factor and piece of evidence in possession of the Commonwealth.
-We will fight to prove that the drugs in question cannot be connected to a person or that the evidence simply does not support the conclusion that possession was with the intent to distribute.
+Our drug crime lawyers in Manassas will fight to prove that the drugs in question cannot be connected to a person or that the evidence simply does not support the conclusion that possession was with the intent to distribute.

 Their exceptional assistance and guidance made the process stress-free- Ben

 I chose Dischley Law in part because they are a Veteran-owned firm, but also because of their competitive fees and the compassion they demonstrated as I described my case during the consultation- C.G.

 After receiving a Reckless Driving summons in Fairfax, VA, I contacted a number of lawyers.
 I found my conversation with Dischley Law to be the most helpful and comforting.- R.M.

 You will not find a more caring and proactive attorney in your search for effective representation.
 David gets right to the heart of the case, finds the defenses, and presents them at the right time.- J.M.